 We woke late to a frosty and bright sunny day.

-After a wake up coffee we persuaded a now very sickly car to kick into life and we drove into Dryanovo.
-First stop was the garage that yesterday David had ordered his spark plugs.
+After a wake-up coffee, we persuaded a now very sickly car to kick into life and we drove into Dryanovo.
+The first stop was the garage where yesterday David had ordered his spark plugs.
 Expecting it to be a quick transfer of cash and goods I stayed in the car with Banjo.
 Thirty minutes later after several liftings up of the bonnet and scratching of heads, we had the plugs and were on our way.
-In this part of Bulgaria at least, everything is described as being simple and no problem, yet always turns out to be anything but.
-What is difficult for a garage mechanic to supply spark plugs for a mass produced car without a lot of blah, blah, blah, (Bulgarian for bulls…t)?
+In this part of Bulgaria at least, everything is described as being simple and with no problem, yet always turns out to be anything but.
+What is difficult for a garage mechanic to supply spark plugs for a mass-produced car without a lot of blah, blah, blah, (Bulgarian for bulls…t)?

-Next stop was a pleasant walk through Dryanovo market.
-I bought a jar of honey as we had run out of it and use it to sweeten our coffee.
+The next stop was a pleasant walk through Dryanovo market.
+I bought a jar of honey as we had run out of it and used it to sweeten our coffee.
 David was looking for some new boots but failed to find ones that fitted or he liked.
 He did buy a socket for his newly acquired spark plugs.
 After trailing the full length of the street market and back we had coffee in a cafe by the park.
-It was lovely sitting in the sunshine and to be warm once again, I even took my new hat off.
+It was lovely sitting in the sunshine and being warm once again, I even took my new hat off.

 On returning to Ritya, the car had (with a great deal of difficulty) new plugs inserted into the right holes and I think it appreciated it as it certainly sounded a little better when asked to start.
 David took it for a drive down the lane and remarked that it still felt quite lumpy, I smiled and thought, “That’s the potholes in your road David.”
 Tomorrow is the acid test as there is another frost forecast.